Jeff Bridgforth :: Webcraftsman

 }

-I also used a couple of combinations of adjacent sibling combinator and child combinator to add different margin depending on what elements were present.
+I also used a couple of combinations of adjacent sibling combinator and child combinator to add different margins depending on what elements were present.
 For example, I wanted the ratings to have more margin at the top when a comment count was not present.

 In Closing

 I spend the majority of my time working in Drupal.
 Both of my examples are not from a Drupal environment but I could share more.
 One of the ones I use most often is Panel Separators.
-I can use the adjacent sibling combinator to use target the class of the pane that precedes the panel-separator to target it for styling.
+I can use the adjacent sibling combinator to target the class of the pane that precedes the panel-separator to target it for styling.

 Just like a lot of things in life, once you are aware of something, you begin to see it everywhere.
 Or is this case, I keep seeing problems that these combinators provide a great solution for.